-Should I discuss the findings or just present them when I write a findings chapter?
+Should I discuss the findings or just present them?

 Well this is an easier question to answer.
 If you are writing a separate discussion/ evaluation chapter then your findings chapter will present the findings only.
 In a 15000 words dissertation with 5 chapters you are likely to combine findings and discussion into one chapter of between 3000 to 5000 words.
 For an 80,000 word thesis you may have 25,000 words spilt into two or three chapters and then an evaluation/ discussion chapter.

 Can I use numbers in a qualitative findings chapter?

 If 7 out of 10 of your participants expressed a negative view towards something then this will tell the reader more than “A majority of readers expressed a negative view of…. “ But only use them if the numbers are clear – if you can clearly see the view of each of the ten.
 The larger the number of participants the more significant the numbers.

 How should I organise my chapter – by themes or by research questions?